souravaddya/CNM-CRCPress/README.md

 		- New design and performance of IoT cloud for smart health care and monitor system

 ## * Proposal submission
 A proposal for book chapter is needed from prospective authors before the proposal *submission due date*, describing the objective, scope, and structure of the proposed chapter.
 Proposal (Extended abstract) in 500 words with title and list of authors.
-Full chapter with 10000-12000 words in specific CRC press format available in https://www.crcpress.com/resources/authors/why-publish-with-us, then go to Resources/For Authors.
+Full chapter with 10000-12000 words in specific [CRC press format available](https://www.crcpress.com/resources/authors/why-publish-with-us), then go to Resources/For Authors.

 Acceptance of chapter proposals will be communicated to lead chapter authors after a formal double-blind review process, to ensure relevance, quality, and originality.
-The submission of chapter proposals should be processed via Easychair system (https://easychair.org/cfp/CNM-CRCPress-2020).
+The submission of chapter proposals should be processed via Easychair system  [CNM-CRCPress-2020](https://easychair.org/cfp/CNM-CRCPress-2020).

 **No personal email will be accepted.**